-In March 2009 the GASB issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
-Statement 54 is effective for fiscal years ending June 30, 2012 and establishes the following classifications depicting the relative strength of the constraints that control how specific amounts can be spent:
+GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions establishes the following classifications depicting the relative strength of the constraints that control how specific amounts can be spent:

 - Nonspendable fund balance includes amounts that are not in a spendable form or are required to be maintained intact and that are not expected to be converted to cash.
-The nonspendable fund balance includes deposits and prepaid expenses totaling \$24,758 at June 30, 2014. - Restricted fund balance includes amounts that can be spent only for the specific purposes stipulated by external resource providers, constitutionally, or through enabling legislation.
+The nonspendable fund balance includes deposits and prepaid expenses totaling \$21,458 at June 30, 2015. - Restricted fund balance includes amounts that can be spent only for the specific purposes stipulated by external resource providers, constitutionally, or through enabling legislation.
 Effectively, restrictions may be changed or lifted only with the consent of resource providers. - Committed fund balance includes amounts that can be used only for the specific purposes determined by a formal action of the Academy's highest level of decisionmaking authority.
 Commitments may be changed or lifted only by the Academy taking the same formal action that imposed the constraint originally.
-There is no committed fund balance at June 30, 2014.
+There is no committed fund balance at June 30, 2015.